28 August 2023

 Independent review of the Biodiversity Conservation Act 2016 released

-On 24 August 2023, the NSW Environment Minister Penny Sharpe, tabled the independent review (Report) of the Biodiversity Conservation Act 2016 (Act) in Parliament.
+The NSW Environment Minister Penny Sharpe, tabled the independent review (Report) of the Biodiversity Conservation Act 2016 (Act) in Parliament on 24 August 2024.
 The review was undertaken in accordance with the statutory 5 year review period in the Act and was conducted by independent reviewer Dr Ken Henry AC, supported by Mr Mike Mrdak AO, Dr John Keniry AM and Professor Michelle Leishman.

 In the Report, the independent panel found that the Act is incapable of meeting its primary purpose of maintaining a healthy, productive and resilient environment, and is never likely to do so: